 Because all unmodified Tor Browsers look exactly alike, experts often recommend it as the best way to defeat browser fingerprinting.
 However, in our own tests, it only provided partial protection and was outperformed by Brave.

 Tor Browser is built on Firefox ESR (extended support release for enterprise use), which usually trails behind the regular version in terms of features.
 Additionally, Tor extensively tests and modifies new versions for improved privacy before releasing them.
-The net result is that Tor Browser can lag behind Firefox’s latest features (these new features are often disabled for privacy reasons anyway).
+The net result is that Tor Browser can lag behind Firefox’s latest features (these new features are often turned off for privacy reasons anyway).

 Tor Browser can use regular Firefox browser add-ons, but this isn’t recommended because they add uniqueness to the browser.
 There is no syncing function.